 Pain in your heel can be due to inflammation or tiny tears of the Achilles tendon or the plantar fascia; inflammation of the bursa or a thinning of the fat pad on the bottom of the foot.

+Checking your foot and ankle mechanics is crucial.
+Stiffness in the ankle is a major culprit in heel pain.
 Assessing your dynamic foot posture (the position of your foot and toes during activity) will also give you a clue as to the cause and the solution for your pain.
 Both a rigid foot or a foot that is too flexible can result in pain, but how you treat each issue can be completely different.